Thsanz/social_makerspace/Vevor_3018_Pro.md

 First, you have to create a new profile for this lasercutter on the sofware.

+(on machine part)
 Second, you have to specify the dimension of the working space (_you have to keep in mind that in somecase the working surface is not the same as the surface of the bed.
 It's the case here._)

 - Machine width : 290 MM
 - Machine height : 135 MM

 Third, you have to choose show the space.

+Fourth, you have to specify the width of the laser beam.
+- Here is 0,2MM

 ### 2) Use of the lasercutter
 #### a)Creation of the file